 An individual's optimal carb intake depends on age, gender, body composition, activity levels, personal preference, food culture and current metabolic health.

 People who are physically active and have more muscle mass can tolerate a lot more carbs than people who are sedentary.
-This particularly applies for those who do a lot of high intensity, anaerobic work like lifting weights or sprinting.
+This particularly applies to those who do a lot of high intensity exercise like lifting weights or sprinting.

 Metabolic health is also a very important factor.
 When people get the metabolic syndrome, become obese or get type II diabetes, the rules change.

-Bottom Line: The optimal carb range varies between individuals, depending on activity levels, current metabolic health and a bunch of other factors.
+Summary: The optimal carb intake varies between individuals, depending on activity levels, current metabolic health and many other factors.

 If you simply remove the unhealthiest carb sources from your diet, refined wheat and added sugars, then you'll be well on your way to improved health.

 However, to enjoy the full metabolic benefits of low-carbohydrate diets, you also need to restrict other carb sources.